yijie-li2022/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a undergraduate student in Beijing-Dublin International College (BDIC), BJUT, while I am major in software engineering.
-In the past three year, I have completed two paper as the first author and three papers as second author, two of which have been published recently.
-I am also developing a simple education-aimed deep learning system, TinyDL and a python-cuda extension for speeding up tensor operations.
+I am an undergraduate student at Beijing-Dublin International College (BDIC), BJUT, majoring in Software Engineering.
+In the past three years, I have completed two papers as the first author and three papers as a second author, two of which have been published recently.
+I have also developed a simple education-aimed deep learning system, TinyDL and a Python-cuda extension for speeding up tensor operations.

-My research interest lies in developing and building computer vision models and algorithms for human face image synthesis, image attribute manipulation, image segmentation, salient object detection, and other related areas.
+My research interests lie in developing and building computer vision models and algorithms for human face image synthesis, image attribute manipulation, image segmentation, salient object detection, and other related areas.